typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/docs/plugin-options.md

 ### `--hideInPageTOC`

-Do not render in-page TOC/Index items.
+Do not render in-page TOC items.
 Defaults to `false`.

 ```shell
 --hideInPageTOC <boolean>